-Finally, you are required to purchase an i>clicker remote for in-class quiz participation. i>clicker is a response system that allows you to respond to questions we pose during class, and you will be graded on that feedback and/or your in-class participation.
-In order to receive this credit, you will need to register your i>clicker remote online within the first two weeks of class.
+We will be using an in-class response system called "i>clicker".
+You are required to purchase an i>clicker remote for in-class quiz participation. i>clicker is a response system that allows you to respond to questions we pose during class, and you will be graded on that feedback and/or your in-class participation.
+In order to receive this credit, you will need to register your i>clicker remote at the Blackboard within the first two weeks of class.
 You must have come to class at least once and voted on at least one question in order to complete this registration properly.
-Once you have voted on a question in the class, go to http://www.iclicker.com/registration.
+Once you have voted on a question in the class, go to the Blackboard course site.
 Complete the fields with your first name, last name, student ID, and remote ID.
 Your student ID should be your UTEID.
 The remote ID is the series of numbers and sometimes letters found on the bottom of the back of your i>clicker remote. i>clicker will be used every day in class, and you are responsible for bringing your remote daily.
 Some students forget to register even after they have purchased and even used the remote in the class, causing extra work and confusion to the instructors.
 There may be a penalty for those students after a few reminders.
+For those who have used i>clickers in the past, all students are required to register at the beginning of each school year.
+Registrations are kept for the Fall and Spring semesters and the database is cleared in the late summer just before the start of the school year.
+Any student that registered in the Spring semester or in the early summer are required to register again.